digital-asset/daml/ledger/sandbox-classic/README.md

   --no-parity              Disables Ledger Server parity mode.
 Features which are not supported by the Platform become available.
   --scenario <value>       If set, the sandbox will execute the given scenario on startup and store all the contracts created by it.
   --daml-lf-archive-recursion-limit <value>
-                           Set the recursion limit when decoding DAML-LF archives (.dalf files).
+                           Set the recursion limit when decoding Daml-LF archives (.dalf files).
 Default is 1000
   <archive>...
 Daml archives to load.
-Only DAML-LF v1 Archives are currently supported.
+Only Daml-LF v1 Archives are currently supported.
   --pem <value>            TLS: The pem file to be used as the private key --crt <value>            TLS: The crt file to be used as the cert chain.
 Required if any other TLS parameters are set.
   --cacrt <value>          TLS: The crt file to be used as the trusted root CA.